-It is learnt that Uber paid the hackers $100,000 to delete the data and keep the breach quiet.
+The investigators found out that Uber paid the hackers $100,000 to delete the data and keep the breach quiet.
 They also did not report the incident.

-The ride-hailing company also fired chief security officer Joe Sullivan who was previously security boss at Facebook for his role in hiding the data breach.
+The ride-hailing company also fired chief security officer Joe Sullivan who was previously a security boss at Facebook for his role in hiding the data breach.

 “Following this, we identified the individuals and obtained assurances that the downloaded data had been destroyed.
 We also implemented security measures,” Uber said in a statement.

 New York Attorney General Eric Schneiderman launched an investigation into the hack, according to Press Secretary Amy Spitalnick.